ryansereno/vue-chat/README.md

 Starter template for ChatUI, built with Vue 3 and Vuetify components<br/>
 <br/>
-Supports OpenAI API and test streaming
+Supports OpenAI API and text streaming

 </div>